cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 When you rerun all six index files you should have six root files with names:
 ```
- Mu00.root
+ Mu00val.root
- Mu01.root
+ Mu01val.root
- Mu02.root
+ Mu02val.root
- Mu03.root
+ Mu03val.root
- Mu04.root
+ Mu04val.root
- Mu05.root
+ Mu05val.root
 ```

-The last thing what you should do is to merge these four root files into one root file.
+The last thing what you should do is to merge these six root files into one root file.
 You do this as follow.
 In the downloaded repository is also file with name mergeMu.C .
 Press command for opening ROOT program:
 ```